Heartleaf Philodendron Brown Tips — Causes and Fixes

 Underwatering

-A plant that doesn't receive enough water eventually desiccates from the outside in — tips and margins are affected before the center of the leaf.
-Unlike humidity-caused tips, underwatering usually affects the whole leaf periphery, not just the very tip.
+A plant that doesn't receive enough water eventually desiccates from the outside in — tips and margins are affected before the center of the leaf, because the plant preferentially routes what little water it has toward the actively growing tip of the vine rather than to older, established leaf tissue.
+Unlike humidity-caused tips, underwatering usually affects the whole leaf periphery, not just the very point of the leaf, and it's typically accompanied by overall limpness in the vine rather than isolated crispy points on an otherwise firm leaf.

 Cold drafts

-Proximity to cold windows or air conditioning vents causes localized cold damage to the leaf tips closest to the draft.
-The affected tips turn brown and crispy from physical cold desiccation.
+Proximity to cold windows or air conditioning vents causes localized cold damage to whichever leaf tips sit closest to the draft.
+The affected tips turn brown and crispy from physical cold desiccation rather than from a lack of soil moisture, which is why watering more doesn't resolve draft-caused tips — moving the plant does.

 How to Fix It